 Decide in advance what your filter is.
 Which types of projects should you accept?
 Which ones should you politely decline?

-REEL: will this be a showcase project or win us awards?
+- REEL: Will this be a showcase project or win us awards?

-RELATIONSHIP: will this client appreciate us, bring us future business or refer us?
+- RELATIONSHIP: Will this client appreciate us, bring us future business, or refer us?

-Here is how you apply them:
+Here is how you apply the concepts: